FAQ

 Housing arrangements vary greatly, and not all chapters have houses.
 Some fraternity chapters live in apartment style "quadraplexes" off campus and some fraternities and sororities have houses on Greek Park on campus, which are owned and operated by the chapter's alumni houses corporations or by UCF Housing and Residence Life.
 Chapters who don't have houses may have other informal ways of living together, like members signing leases at the same apartment complex or renting a house off campus together.

-Living arrangements in fraternity and sorority houses differ from chapter to chapter according to the number of residents and the make up of the facility.
+Living arrangements in fraternity and sorority houses differ from chapter to chapter according to the number of residents and the make-up of the facility.
 Some chapters with houses on Greek Park have meal plans and cooks; others employ caterers to serve periodic meals.
 Rent in a fraternity or sorority house is between $1500 and $3300 a semester, depending on the organization, as opposed to the residence hall cost.
 Living in one of the Greek Park chapter houses in most cases in less expensive than living in the residence halls.
 Chapters decide internally who gets to live in the house each year and what gives you priority.

 • What is expected of fraternity/sorority members?